anjalisilva/MPLNClust/README.md

 # `MPLNClust`

 ## Description
-`MPLNClust` is an R package for performing clustering using mixtures of multivariate Poisson-log normal (MPLN) distribution by [Silva et al., 2019](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2916-0).
+`MPLNClust` is an R package for performing clustering using mixtures of multivariate Poisson-log normal (MPLN) distribution proposed by [Silva et al., 2019](https://pubmed.ncbi.nlm.nih.gov/31311497/).
 It was developed for count data, with clustering of RNA sequencing data as a motivation.
 However, the vector of normalization factors can be relaxed and clustering method may be applied to other types of count data.

 Main functions include __*mplnVariational*__, __*mplnMCMCParallel*__ or __*mplnMCMCNonParallel*__ to carry out model-based clustering using mixtures of MPLN model.
 Information criteria (AIC, BIC, AIC3 and ICL) are offered for model selection.
 Function __*mplnVisualize*__ permit to visualize clustering results.
 Function __*mplnDataGenerator*__ is available to generate simlulation data.